tom-f-oconnell/suite2p/docs/registration.rst

 motion-corrected, the average will not be crisp - there will be fuzzy edges because objects in the image have been moving around across the frames.
-Therefore, we do an initial iterative alignment procedure on a random subset of frames in order to get a crisp reference image for registration.
-We first take ``ops['nimg_init']`` random frames of the movie.
+Therefore, we do an initial iterative alignment procedure on a evenly-spaced subset of frames in order to get a crisp reference image for registration.
+We first take ``ops['nimg_init']`` evenly-spaced frames of the movie.
 Then from those frames, we take the top 20 frames that are most correlated to each other and take the mean of those frames as our initial reference image.
-Then we refine this reference image iteratively by aligning all the random frames to the reference image, and then recomputing the reference image as the mean of the best aligned frames.
+Then we refine this reference image iteratively by aligning all the evenly-spaced frames to the reference image, and then recomputing the reference image as the mean of the best aligned frames.

 The function that performs these steps can be run as follows (where ops